odayibas/astair/controller-logic/README.md

+**Machine Learning Model**
+---
+In order to maximize the overall happiness, we created a model that analyzes user votes and data coming from temperature and humudity sensors.
+We consider the number of "good" votes as an indicator of happiness.
+That is the model is trying to reduce the number of "hot" and "cold" votes.
+In order the to achieve this, we used Reinforcement Learning techniques.

+To explain the process better, first we need to describe the components that the model contains.

+**Data**
+1) Temperature and Humudity (from sensors in the room)
+2) Outdoor temperature (from weather forecast api)
+3) A/C settings (from A/C via RaspberryPI)
+4) User votes as "Hot", "Good", "Cold" (from Slack and ASTAIR website)

+**Models**
+1) SVM model which classifies the weather conditions out of 5.
+2) Q-Learning Model (The heart of our reinforcement learning process)

+**Aim:**
+The model has a connection to A/C. The aim is adjusting temperature setting of A/C properly by analyzing the data we have.

+**Files**
+- **ac_control.py** has A/C connection and adjust temperature, fan speed, mode and power.
+- **database_helper.py** has database connections.
+It fetches all the necessary data and creating proper data structure.
+- **state_generator.py** has the SVM model mentioned above.
+Basically it classifies weather conditions according to temperature value.
+- **q_learning.py** is the most critical module.
+It has Q-Learning model

 **Rule Based Models**
 ---
 In this chapter, we will create rule based models for ASTAiR project.
 These models will dynamically change the A/C degree, according to the parameters that it receives from the work place and user feedbacks.
 In this way, we aim that thermal comfort will be provided in the work places in a democratic way.
 We will create two models.
 These models are "Vote Based Model" and "Predicted Mean Vote (PMV)".